|Clinton says both Israeli and Palestinian leaders “recognise time is not on either of their sides.” [AFP]|

 As for Abbas, she said he has long called for a two-state solution but must prove to the Palestinian people he can achieve the goal through negotiations rather than armed resistance.

-When Clinton brokered the launch of the direct negotiations on September 3 in Washington, both sides agreed that within a year, they will resolve the core issues of Israeli security, borders of a Palestinian state, the fate of Palestinian refugees and the status of Jerusalem.
+When Clinton brokered the launch of direct negotiations on September 3 in Washington, both sides agreed to resolve within a year the core issues of Israeli security, borders of a Palestinian state, the fate of Palestinian refugees and the status of Jerusalem.

 The Palestinians want a state in the West Bank and Gaza, with East Jerusalem as its capital.
 Netanyahu has embraced a two-state solution, but has shown no sign on yielding on Jerusalem as the undivided capital of the Jewish state.